wbgym-webteam/subdomain/README.md

 # Admin User Creation

+  - change directory to src
   - type in the terminal
     - flask create-admin

 # Admin list Command

+  - change directory to src
   - type in the terminal
     - flask list-admins

 # Deleate Admin Account

+  - change directory to src
   - type in the terminal
     - flask delete-admin

 # initialize migration repository, if it has not been initialized yet

+  - change directory to src
   - type in the terminal
     - flask db init

   # apply migrations

+  - change directory to src
   - type in terminal
     - flask db upgrade